Seneca-Scholars/SS-Status-C6/status.md

+*06-25-25\
+-worked with Nell to analyze our LinkedIn profiles -took leadership and learning assessments early and sent results to Nell -had a cohort discussion about challenges and feelings towards living alone in college

 *06-24-25\
 -created a personal repo locally and pushed it up to a personal github repo in SS\
 -created specified folders for seneca projects and personal projects in develop branch\